 Is agnosticism a ludicrous position to occupy?

-Agnosticism is not confusion.
-It is a way of managing belief under uncertainty.
-No one believes everything and an agnostic view is the best place to evaluate it.
-So don't hurry to take a position on anything.
+A wise worldview knows where it is certain, uncertain, and simply uninterested.
+Agnosticism is a way of managing belief under uncertainty.
+No one believes everything.
+An agnostic allows that ignorance.
+So slow down, don't hurry to take a position on everything.

 5Critical Thinking »